-Significant at 0.01 level
+NS - Not Significant at 0.01 Level

-From the above table 1, it was observed that the Critical Ratio calculated between the means of Control group and Experimental group students was significant.
-Therefore significant difference was observed between the means of Control group and Experimental group students.
-It may be concluded that there was significant difference between the Posttest mean scores of means of Control group and Experimental group students in learning science concepts.
-Hence the hypothesis "There would be no significant difference between the Posttest mean scores of Control group and Experimental group students in learning science" was rejected.
-Thus, it was concluded that there was significant difference between the performance of Control group and Experimental group students in learning science after the experiment.
+From the above table 1, it was observed that the Critical Ratios calculated between the means of Boys and Girls in Control group and Experimental group students were not significant.
+Therefore no significant differences were observed between the means of Boys and Girls in Control group and Experimental group students in the comparison.
+It may be concluded that there were no significant differences between the means of boys and girls in learning science concepts.
+Hence the sub hypotheses "There would be no significant differences between Pretest total mean scores of boys and girls in Control group and Experimental group students" were accepted.
+Thus, it was concluded that Control group students have no significant effect in the performance of learning science with respect to Gender before the experiment.
+Likewise it was concluded that Experimental group students have no significant effect in the performance of learning science with respect to Gender before the experiment.